skepickle/roll20-api-scripts/skepickleCharacterSuite/README.md

     This function will calculate XP awarded per party-member and the treasure found.
 The treasure can be ignored if you wish to customize the treasure hoard, in which case this command also provides you with the Encounter Level and average treasure value to aid with custom creation of the treasure.
   * generate-average-treasure **_UNDER CONSTRUCTION_**
     This function will.....
-* **spell**
-  * fill-macros
-    _Note: Operates on any number of selected tokens on the map._
-    This function fills in a character sheet's spell macros if the macro attribute is empty, or contains only '-','fill', or 'empty'.
 * **group-initiative-check** [**Clear**]
     _Note: Operates on any number of selected tokens on the map._
     This function will roll initiative for all the selected characters.
 If a token does not represent a character, then it is skipped.
 Here is an example macro that utilizes this command: